vmunier/play-scalajs.g8/README.md

 ## Notes
 * `fastOptJS` is triggered when compiling (works with `compile`, `~compile`, `run`, `~run`)
 * `fullOptJS` is triggered when calling Play `start`, `stage` or `dist` command
+* The SourceMaps controller returns scala files in dev mode only